 Our service is not time limited.
 Families are all different and we work with them to identify their needs and provide a personalised plan to overcome them.
-In some cases only a short intervention is needed, whereas in other more complex cases, practitioners can be providing support over a long period of time.
+In some cases, only a short intervention is needed, whereas in other more complex cases, practitioners can be providing support over a longer period of time.

 Building a bridge between school and home

 We specialise in building effective relationships with parents who are not engaging with the school.
 SHS practitioners use a range of methods to build trust with families, including visiting parents at their home or in the community where they feel more comfortable.
 One of the key challenges is supporting parents to overcome their negative perceptions of school, which are often rooted in their own experiences at school.

 Developing parenting skills

 We recognise the vital role parents play in their child’s education.
 Some parents need help and encouragement to be able to give this support to their children.
 SHS practitioners work with parents to improve some of the key parenting skills they need to ensure their child is able to thrive and achieve at school.
 We continually reinforce the importance of education and the role that they need to play in it.
 This may include encouraging parents to take an active interest in what their child is learning at school and to read at home with their child, as well as delivering workshops on how parents can support their child’s literacy and numeracy.

 “Best thing I ever did was employ SHS.
 I can sleep at night now knowing my most vulnerable children are being looked after brilliantly.”